data-science-infinity/data-science-infinity.github.io/_posts/2021-10-04-Predicting-Sales-Using-Advertising-Data-in-R.md

 This kind of information is very useful for a business as now they know how much to spend and on what media to increase sales, not waste money and time anymore.

-If I had more time, I would look more at the linearity assumptions and would made some transformations and use ***LOOCV***(Leave-One-Out Cross-Validation) to choose the right model.
+If I had more time, I would look more at the linearity assumptions and would make some transformations and use ***LOOCV***(Leave-One-Out Cross-Validation) to choose the right model.
 This would further improve the model performance meaning more accurate predictions.

 ---